RobinNagpal/dodao-ui/tasks.md

 - [x] Run academy ui locally
 - [ ] Add create space functionality in academy ui

-## 3. Create space
+## 3. Tidbitshub

-- [ ] resolve the SES issue so that user can easily sign up
-- [ ] after sign up, user can create a space
 - [ ] user cannot edit a space unless he is the super admin (email address in .env at DODAO_SUPERADMINS)
 - [ ] separate out create space functionality in shared core
 - [ ] how user will access the created space and then do things in it (tidbits/clickable demos)

-## 4. Tidbitshub

-- [ ] Call to action button on tidbitshug.org
+- [x] Call to action button on tidbitshug.org
-- [ ] Sign up page where call to action button will take the user to
+- [x] Sign up page where call to action button will take the user to
+- [x] notification on sign out
+- [ ] redirect to tidbitshub home page on sign out (for now it goes to localhost instead of tidbithub-localhost)
-- [ ] create space page where user will come after clicking verification email link
+- [x] create space page where user will come after clicking verification email link
 - [ ] space-setup page where user will come after clicking create space
 - [ ] creation of new space link and rerouting user to that
+- [x] upon signup, user should go to /space/create but currently login also takes to /space/create
+- [x] upon closing the verification link sign up modal, email password sign up modal appears for a split sec